 - Supply the simulated return value - true indicates that fingerprint is authenticated and false indicates fingerprint not authenticated

-At this point the EA version of the command has the following limitations:
+At this point, the command has the following limitations:

 - There is no reset function for the simulation.
 If there is a need to run the application with direct activation of the fingerprint reader, you need to reinstall the application without the instrumentation.